philipobrien-sdm/Flight-Radar-coverage-simulation/README.md

-# Rhetorical Analysis AI
+# Radar Network Analysis Tool

 ## What is this Tool?
-Rhetorical Analysis AI is a powerful tool designed to help you look "under the hood" of any text.
-It uses Google's Gemini AI to analyze how an argument is constructed, revealing the persuasive techniques, logical structures, and potential biases at play.
-Its goal is to foster critical thinking by showing you how a text works to convince you, not just what it says.
+The Radar Network Analysis Tool is a powerful strategic simulator designed to analyze the robustness, coverage, and financial viability of an airspace monitoring radar network.
+It allows users to visualize a dynamic airspace, simulate radar outages, and run high-speed, long-term analyses to identify network vulnerabilities, assess financial impact, and make informed infrastructure decisions.

 ## Core Features
-*   **Detailed Analysis:** A comprehensive breakdown of the text's thesis, key claims, persuasive techniques, and logical fallacies, complete with a "Rhetorical Heat" score and an interactive heat bar.
-*   **Multiple Perspectives:** Special tabs translate the analysis into simple terms for students, plain language for the average adult, and a neurodivergent-friendly format that uses literal language to explain social cues.
-*   **Conversation Heatmap:** If the text is a dialogue, the tool generates a visual heatmap to show where the conversation's intensity and persuasive pressure change.
-*   **Sculpt & Rewrite:** A generative feature that lets you rewrite the original text by adjusting sliders for tone, emotionality, and style.
+*   **Interactive Map Simulation:** Visualize a dynamic European airspace with airports, configurable radar sites, and hundreds of live aircraft following realistic flight paths.
+*   **Dynamic Outage Simulation:** Manually toggle individual radar stations on or off (by right-clicking or using the UI) to instantly see the impact on network coverage and live financial metrics.
+*   **High-Speed Analysis:** Run accelerated simulations for **1-Month** or **1-Year** periods to stress-test your network configuration against thousands of flights, generating a detailed report in seconds.
+*   **In-Depth Financial Reporting:** Generate comprehensive reports detailing financial performance (Profit & Loss), operational costs, and revenue, based on configurable parameters.
+*   **Operational Failure Analysis:** The simulation tracks and reports on critical failures, including flight cancellations due to lack of departure coverage and "loss-of-tracking" events for in-flight aircraft.
+*   **Strategic Optimization Tools:**
+    *   **Redundancy Finder:** Automatically runs a short simulation to identify the least critical radars, suggesting potential cost-saving deactivations with minimal impact on network integrity.
+    *   **"What-If" Analysis:** The report includes an analysis of currently inactive radars, estimating the potential financial gain if they were brought online.
+*   **Radar Scope View:** Open a detailed "PPI scope" for any active radar to see exactly which aircraft are within its range, distance, and bearing.

 ## 🚀 Installation and Setup in Google AI Studio
 Follow these steps to download the code and run your own instance of the application in Google AI Studio.

 ### Prerequisites
 *   **Google Account:** You need a Google account to use Google AI Studio.
-*   **Gemini API Key:** The application requires your own Gemini API key to function.
-    1. Go to Google AI Studio.
-    2. Click on "Get API key" in the top-left menu.
-    3. Follow the instructions to create a new API key.
-    4. Copy and save this key somewhere safe.
-You will need it in Step 3.

 ### Step 1: Download the Project from GitHub
-1. On this GitHub repository page, click the green `< > Code` button.
+1. On the project's GitHub repository page, click the green `< > Code` button.
 2. In the dropdown menu, select "Download ZIP".
 3. Save the ZIP file to your computer and unzip it.
-You will now have a folder named something like `rhetorical-analysis-ai-main`.
+You will now have a folder named something like `radar-network-analyzer-main`.

 ### Step 2: Prepare the ZIP for AI Studio
-This is the most important step.
+This is a critical step.
 AI Studio requires the `index.html` file to be at the top level of the zip file, but the GitHub download puts it inside a folder.
 You must re-zip the core files.

-1.  **Open the folder.** Navigate inside the unzipped `rhetorical-analysis-ai-main` folder.
+1.  **Open the project folder.** Navigate inside the unzipped `radar-network-analyzer-main` folder.
 You should see all the project files and folders (`index.html`, `App.tsx`, `components`, etc.).
-2.  **Select the application files.** Select all the files and folders inside this directory that are needed for the app.
+2.  **Select all application files.** Select all the files and folders inside this directory.
-    *   Include:
+    *   **Include:**
         *   `App.tsx`
         *   `components/` (folder)
+        *   `constants.ts`
-        *   `index.css`
+        *   `data/` (folder)
         *   `index.html`
         *   `index.tsx`
         *   `metadata.json`
-        *   `services/` (folder)
+        *   `README.md`
         *   `types.ts`
-        *   `README.md`
+        *   `utils.ts`
     *   Do not go back up and select the parent folder.
-Stay inside the `rhetorical-analysis-ai-main` folder.
+Stay inside the `radar-network-analyzer-main` folder.
 3.  **Create the new ZIP file.** With all the app files selected, right-click and choose:
     *   **Windows:** "Send to" > "Compressed (zipped) folder".
     *   **Mac:** "Compress [X] items".
-4. Rename the new ZIP file to something clear, like `aistudio-rhetorical-analysis-upload.zip`.
+4. Rename the new ZIP file to something clear, like `aistudio-radar-analysis-upload.zip`.

 **CRITICAL:** By zipping the contents directly, you ensure that `index.html` is at the root of your new zip file, which is what AI Studio needs.

 ### Step 3: Upload and Run in AI Studio
 1.  **Go to the Google AI Studio App Gallery:** Open your web browser and navigate to `aistudio.google.com/app`.
 2.  **Create a New App:** Click "Create new" and select "Zip upload".
-3.  **Upload Your ZIP:** Select the `aistudio-rhetorical-analysis-upload.zip` file you created in the previous step.
+3.  **Upload Your ZIP:** Select the `aistudio-radar-analysis-upload.zip` file you created in the previous step.
 AI Studio will build the project and launch the application.
-4.  **Add Your API Key:**
-    1. Once the project is loaded, locate the "Secrets" panel on the left-hand side (it looks like a key icon 🔑).
-    2. Click "Add new secret".
-    3. For the **Name**, enter `API_KEY` (this must be exact).
-    4. For the **Value**, paste the Gemini API key you obtained in the Prerequisites step.
-    5. Click **Save**.

-Your application is now set up and ready to use!
+The application is now ready to use!
+No API key setup is required.

 ## 📖 How to Use This Tool
-1.  **Get Your Text:** Copy and paste any text (at least 200 characters) directly into the text area.
-You can also use the "Load an Example" dropdown to get started quickly.
-2.  **Analyze:** Give your analysis an optional title and click the "Run Generic Analysis" button.
-The AI will process the text and generate a multi-tabbed report.
-3.  **Explore the Report:** Use the tabs to explore the different analysis views, from the in-depth technical breakdown to the simplified explanations.

-## Important Limitations: What This Tool Does NOT Do
-*   **It is NOT a fact-checker.** The tool analyzes the structure and style of an argument, not the truthfulness of its claims.
-A well-argued piece can still contain factual errors, and a poorly argued one may be factually correct.
-*   **The AI is not infallible.** While powerful, the AI can make mistakes, misinterpret nuance, or miss certain techniques.
-Use its analysis as a starting point for your own critical thinking, not as a final, definitive judgment.
-*   **Context is key.** The tool analyzes the text you provide in isolation.
-The broader context of who the author is, where it was published, and the ongoing cultural conversation is something you must still consider.

-## Our Goal
-The purpose of this tool is to empower you with the skills of critical consumption.
-By making the machinery of persuasion visible, we hope to help you become a more discerning reader, a more effective communicator, and a more engaged citizen.
+1.  **Start:** Click the "Start Analysis" button on the welcome screen to load the default radar network.
+2.  **Observe:** Watch the live simulation of air traffic.
+Note the live metrics in the bottom control panel.
+3.  **Experiment:** Right-click a radar icon on the map or use the toggle button in the right-hand list to take it offline.
+Observe how airport coverage (green/red dots) and aircraft tracking status change in real-time.
+4.  **Stress Test:** Use the "50% Outage" button to simulate a random, large-scale failure scenario.
+5.  **Run Analysis:** Once you have a network configuration you want to test, click **"Run 1-Year Analysis"**.
+6.  **Review Report:** Analyze the summary of financial and operational metrics.
+Click "Download Full Report" for a detailed HTML file with breakdowns of problematic routes, high-impact radars, and more.
+7.  **Optimize:** Use the **"Find Redundant Radars"** tool for cost-saving insights.
+Deactivate the suggested radars and run another analysis to measure the impact.

-## 🔒 Privacy
+## Disclaimer
-*   **API Key:** Your API key is managed securely by Google AI Studio's secrets manager and is never exposed in the client-side code.
-*   **User Data:** The optional user profile and all analysis history are stored only in your browser's local storage.
-This data is never transmitted to any server, except when you initiate a personalized analysis, where the profile is sent temporarily to the Gemini API for that single request.
+This is a strategic modeling tool, not a real-time air traffic control system.
+Flight paths are simplified (great-circle routes) for performance and do not represent official airways or real-time flight data.
+All financial and operational data is procedurally generated for simulation purposes.